pjlintw/finetuning-transfer/README.md

 bash eval_it_olmo2.sh
 ```

-Note: we're working to release LLaMA 3 and 3.1 evaluations
+Note: we're working to release Llama 3 and 3.1 evaluations